Ralph Louis Cohen: Awards

 In 1982 Cohen was a Sloan Research Fellow.
 In 1983 he was an invited speaker at the International Congress of Mathematicians in Warsaw.
 In 1984 he received the Presidential Young Investigator Award.
 In 1988 he received an NSF International Award, in 2010 he served on the Executive Committee of the American Mathematical Society, and in 2012 he was elected a Fellow of the American Mathematical Society.
+Cohen was elected to the Board of Trustees of the American Mathematical Society in 2016.